 Keeping your business compliant with state business regulations helps it maintain its entitlement to all of its legal benefits.
 When you file your entity as a legal LLC in Alaska, all information included in your filing becomes public knowledge.
 If your information changes but you don’t update it, the public may not have accurate contact information.
 Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business.

-If your Articles of Organization are not current, your limited liability company can’t get a Certificate of Compliance (referred to as a Certificate of Good Standing in most states).
+If your Articles of Organization are not current, your limited liability company can’t get an Alaska Certificate of Compliance (referred to as a Certificate of Good Standing in most states).
 A Certificate of Compliance is not necessary to operate in the state, but failing to comply and meet deadlines may result in penalties and fees.

 In addition, potential customers, investors, and other business owners often require a Certificate of Compliance before doing business with you.
 Not having one may limit your business’s ability to raise capital and grow.